cisagov/get.gov/pages/domains/domains_moving.md

 ## Find DNS hosting services

-We don’t provide DNS (Domain Name System) hosting services.
+We don’t provide Domain Name System (DNS) hosting services.
 You’ll need to operate or manage authoritative DNS for your domain.
 If you’re coming from a non-.gov domain, this may be a new requirement.
 You can manage your own DNS servers or host your domain with a third party.
 “DNS hosting” is a good search term to find providers.
 Options range in price but are typically only a few dollars per month.
 Some local internet service providers (ISPs) or technology service providers may offer DNS hosting.

 ## Audit your existing web content